bevyengine/bevy/.github/pull_request_template.md

 - Describe the solution used to achieve the objective above.

-## Changelog
+## \[ Optional \] Changelog

-- List a general overview of the changes made by this PR
+- What changed as a result of this PR?
-- Try to be concise.
+- Stick to one or two sentences.
 If more detail is needed for a particular change, consider adding it to the "Solution" section
+  - If you can't summarize the work your change may be unreasonably large / unrelated.
+Consider splitting your PR to make it easier to review and merge!

-## Migration Guide
+## \[Optional\] Migration Guide

 - If this PR affects the public API, describe how a user might need to migrate their code to support these changes